 A few days back, I read a message from a thread in the Hangops Slack and I couldn’t help but chuckle.

 Nowadays whenever I see the root cause was […] my brain automatically replaces with our false confidence convinced us that […]

 Greg Sanker(@gtsanker) of Oregon State EIS did a small Twiter survey a few years ago.

 Some of the best insights around the causes of incidents can be found in Subbu Allamaraju’s blog.
 In his study, he identified five key reasons behind incidents:

 The only thing about "SLOs" that actually matters is "are you thinking about your users?"
 The rest of it is just math that helps you do that more efficiently when you have 100 other things going on.
 That's, like, the whole thing.
-Are your users happy and have they been over time?— Alex Hidalgo (THE BOOK IS ALMOST OUT) (@ahidalgosre) June 11, 2020
+Are your users happy and have they been over time?— Alex Hidalgo (@ahidalgosre) June 11, 2020

 What changed before an incident?